SophisticaSean/potion_seller/readme.md

-  [] ability to pass this protocol/behaviour into ExUnit config (currently pass in anon funcs) [] figure out way to start trace with test name from the first setup block [] figure out way to not overwrite ExUnit and have our own name etc. (or maybe keep it as a drop-in replacement for a bit)
+  [] ability to pass this protocol/behaviour into ExUnit config (currently pass in anon funcs) [] figure out way to start trace with test name from the first setup block [] figure out way to not overwrite ExUnit and have our own name etc. (or maybe keep it as a drop-in replacement for a bit) [] actually return :ok or :passed as the state on a test that succeeded, right now `nil` means both the test hasn't run yet OR that the test has ran and passed. the only time `state` in ExUnit.Test changes is when the test fails currently.